 Drink Spiking

-Drink spiking involves adding alcohol or drugs to someone’s drink without their knowledge, which can lead to serious consequences like assault.
-Signs include dizziness, illness, confusion, or feeling overly drunk after minimal consumption.
+Drink spiking happens when alcohol or drugs are added to a person’s drink without their knowledge.
+It’s a serious offence and can lead to assault or harm.
+Signs include dizziness, confusion, feeling sick, or feeling unusually drunk after a small amount.

 Preventive measures: